SoteriaSec/limacharlie-lookups/README.md

 ## 🛠️ Getting Started

 1. **Apply** the IaC YAML in your LimaCharlie Console or via the CLI to provision the Lookup and Detection Rules.
+2. **Manual Sync** in the Lookup Manager to ensure the new lookups are pulled into LimaCharlie.
-2. Add any **Detection** tuning or additional detections you'd like to use for each lookup.
+3. Add any additional **Detection** rules or tuning as needed for each lookup.
+There are default detections provided, however, you may needs to tune out any false positives.

 ## 🤝 Contributing